Yoshi275/My-Portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is my portfolio website
+This repository is my portfolio detail since my website might not be able to cover it all.

 ## List of the Project